kgmaxwell1990/urban-surf-django/readme.md

 1. Go to folder you want to put the cloned project in your terminal & type:
     `$ git clone https://github.com/kgmaxwell1990/urban-surf.git`
-2. Create & Activate a new Virtual Environment:
+2. Create & Activate a new Virtual Environment in terminal:
     Create: `$ python3 -m venv ~/virtualenvs/name_of_environment`
     Activate: `$ source ~/virtualenvs/name_of_environment/bin/activate`
 3. Install the project dependancies: